Sharon Young Ph.D., L.C.S.W

 Dr. Young joined the social work faculty in 2012.
 She holds a bachelor of science degree in human development and family relations and a master’s degree in social work from the University of Connecticut.
 She received her doctorate in social work from the Graduate School of Social Service at Fordham University.

 Dr. Young is a Licensed Clinical Social Worker who has worked with adolescents and their families in residential, outpatient, and school settings.
 She has worked for many years with difficult to engage youth in substance abuse treatment and community settings.
 In practice, she developed a prevention theater program that was nationally recognized as an exemplary program by SAMHSA.
 She has, more recently, worked as an Embedded Clinician with an infantry unit in the Connecticut National Guard.
-Her primary research interest is in the area of student veteran adjustment to college.
+Her primary research interest is in the area of Post 9/11 veterans.
 She has also worked with community partners to produce research featuring best practices.
 She is the club advisor for the Student Veterans Organization as well as the Social Work Club.

 PEER REVIEWED PRESENTATIONS